Instructors In Training (IIT) Program (Similar to “Counselors in Training” or CIT Programs)

-13) List all the outdoor skills you know, and to what level you have experience with them:
+6) List all the outdoor skills you’ve practiced, and to what level you have experience with them.

-20) Email or send the Registration Form (with your legal guardian’s signature) if we don’t already have it on file, and make program deposits by calling with a credit card, or sending a check payable to Wolf Camp, and we’ll get you all set up!
+Email or send a Registration Form (with your legal guardian’s signature) if we don’t already have it on file from past years, and make program deposits by calling with a credit card, or sending a check payable to Wolf Camp, and we’ll get you all set up!
 Deposits will include:

 c) $200 payment for food/facilities per overnight camp you plan to mentor (repeat camps only);